RoaringBitmap/CRoaring/README.md

 http://arxiv.org/abs/1402.6407 This paper used data from http://lemire.me/data/realroaring2014.html
 - Daniel Lemire, Gregory Ssi-Yan-Kai, Owen Kaser, Consistently faster and smaller compressed bitmaps with Roaring, Software: Practice and Experience (accepted in 2016, to appear) http://arxiv.org/abs/1603.06549

-# Issues to consider

-AVX operations take a while before they warm up to their best speed as documented by Agner Fog and others.

-There is a trade-off between throughput and latency.
-For example, prefetching might improve latency, but at the expense of throughput on a multicore system.

-Some instructions, like POPCNT,  take a serious hit under hyperthreading.